Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Introduction

-In the leptonic model of pulsar-powered binaries, the interactions between the relativistic wind of the pulsar and the outflows from the companion star forms a terminal shock where the ram pressures of two winds are in balance.
+In the leptonic model of pulsar-powered binaries, the interactions between the relativistic wind of the pulsar and the outflows from the companion star form a terminal shock in which the ram pressures of two winds are in balance.
 The electron and positron pairs (hereafter electrons) from the pulsar wind are accelerated to ultra-relativistic speeds by the terminal shock and emit broadband non-thermal emission via synchrotron radiation and IC scattering (Tavani \& Arons 1997; Kirk, Ball \& Skj\ae raasen 1999; Dubus 2006b).
-Under the pulsar wind shock model, the X-ray and TeV $\gamma$-ray emissions are expected to peak around periastron due to a higher magnetic field and a higher density of stellar photons at the shock along the entire orbit\footnote{Considered the anisotropic nature of IC, the $\gamma$-ray light curve peaks a few days before periastron due to a favourable scattering angle.}.
-In the revised shock scenario, some other effects are considered: e.g., the Doppler-boosting effect will enhance the shock emissions around the inferior-conjunction due to a more favourable orientation of the shocked flows (Dubus, Cerutti, \& Henri 2010); the pair creation process will suppress the TeV $\gamma$-rays around periastron due to a denser soft photon density and a more efficient collision angle between the $\gamma$-rays and the stellar photons (Dubus 2006a; Sushch \& van Soelen 2017); moreover, the non-radiative cooling of shocked electrons (Khangulyan et al. 2007; Kerschhaggl 2011) and the anisotropy of pulsar wind (Kong et al. 2012) are introduced to explain the complex emission behaviours of PSR B1259-63/LS 2883.
-Besides the leptonic model mentioned above, it was suggested that the non-thermal emissions can also be produced by the hadronic process (e.g., Kawachi et al. 2004; Neronov \& Chernyakova 2007).
+Under the pulsar wind shock model, the X-ray and TeV $\gamma$-ray emissions are expected to peak around periastron owing to a higher magnetic field and a higher density of stellar photons at the shock along the entire orbit\footnote{Considered the anisotropic nature of IC, the $\gamma$-ray light curve peaks a few days before periastron due to a favourable scattering angle.}.
+In the revised shock scenario, some other effects are considered: for example, the Doppler-boosting effect enhances the shock emissions around the inferior conjunction due to a more favourable orientation of the shocked flows (Dubus, Cerutti, \& Henri 2010); the pair creation process suppresses the TeV $\gamma$-rays around periastron owing to a denser soft photon density and a more efficient collision angle between the $\gamma$-rays and stellar photons (Dubus 2006a; Sushch \& van Soelen 2017); moreover, the non-radiative cooling of shocked electrons (Khangulyan et al. 2007; Kerschhaggl 2011) and the anisotropy of pulsar wind (Kong et al. 2012) are introduced to explain the complex emission behaviours of PSR B1259-63/LS 2883.
+Besides the leptonic model mentioned above, it was suggested that the non-thermal emissions can also be produced by the hadronic process (e.g. Kawachi et al. 2004; Neronov \& Chernyakova 2007).
 The protons from the pulsar wind would be accelerated to relativistic speeds by the terminal shock and then converted into pions after the collisions with the protons from the stellar outflows.
-The high energy $\gamma$-rays are produced by the decays of neutral pions and the secondary particles generated by the decays of charged pions will also contribute to the observed emissions.
+The high energy $\gamma$-rays are produced by the decays of neutral pions and the secondary particles generated by the decays of charged pions also contributes to the observed emissions.